2. Where can I contact you?

 Our diapers are sold with 2 inserts, only x-small diapers are sold with 1 insert.
 Once your baby is 3 months they can drink a lot more and for maximum absorption you will need to stuff them with 2 inserts.
 Therefore, we sell our diapers with 2 inserts so you can have the perfect experience with cloth diapers right from the start.
 In most cases, you will not need to buy additional inserts, but we just love to give you an option.

-If you live in a humid climate hand have no dryer, then you might want to have two sets of inserts as it takes longer to dry than the diaper shell7.
+If you live in a humid climate area and have no dryer, then you might want to have two sets of inserts as it takes longer to dry than the diaper shell7.
 I am experiencing some leaks, what am I supposed to do?

 We recommend that you use 2 inserts in the diaper and make sure that the leg fastening is tight snug and secure.
 For the leg opening, it needs to be quite tight, but not so tight to leave any marks.
 Try on your waist first to feel the tightness.
 Change the baby every 2 hours unless its night time.

 The way you wash the diapers (the shell and the reusable inserts) is also important in preventing leaks.
-Most detergents contain residues including suds, optical brighteners, bleach, ammonia, parabens and irritating perfumes which leave a film on clothes and cloth nappies.
+Avoid using detergents that could leave residues including suds, optical brighteners, bleach, ammonia, paraben and perfumes which leave a film on clothes and cloth nappies.
 These clog fibers resulting in your Charlie Banana® diaper repelling liquids and cause leaks, i.e. the fleece will not let liquid pass through and the insert will become less absorbent.

-However, if your inserts are already less absorbent that you would like, soak the diaper and inserts with “Dawn” type dish soap and wash them in your washing machine a couple of times to remove the residues (you can use a toothbrush to scrub the fleece if the built up is intense).
+However, if your inserts are already less absorbent that you would like, soak the diaper and inserts with "dish soap" type and wash them in your washing machine a couple of times to remove the residues (you can use a toothbrush to scrub the fleece if the built up is intense).
 They will work fine again.
 1-2 washes should do the trick.
 Rinse them until you see no more suds in the water

 - How much pee or poo can the diaper absorb?